Written by: Simone Leon

 I’ve chosen some of my favorite easy recipes that require as few ingredients and steps as possible, and are flexible with their ingredients (this is the time to get creative!).
 If you are someone who feels intimidated by baking, but is being forced to out of necessity - whether it be frugality, preference, or requirement to stay indoors - here are some of my favorite recipes.

-Multi-Purpose Bread Dough (Can be used to make a loaf of bread, dinner, rolls, cinnamon rolls, pizza crust, and more if you’re creative!)
+(Make a loaf of bread, dinner, rolls, cinnamon rolls, pizza crust, and more if you’re creative!)

 If you have a wheat allergy, or want to try an alternative healthy grain (without bothering with mostly processed and multi-ingredient GF flour mixes, or complicated recipes, try buckwheat.
 It is also delicious in pancakes!
 This is the easiest bread recipe I have ever made.
 It only requires mixing together all the ingredients, one quick rise.

-Sourdough Starter: If you have been keeping around (and feeding) a sourdough starter…do not throw away your excess starter!
+If you have been keeping around (and feeding) a sourdough starter…do not throw away your excess starter!
 You can make loads of super delicious and adaptable recipes with your leftover starter.
-If you save your leftover starter in an airtight container in the fridge, it stays good for a really long time (indefinitely in my experience).
+If you save your starter in an airtight container in the fridge, it stays good for a really long time (indefinitely in my experience).
 Here are two of my favorite, easiest, and most flexible recipes I recommend.

 When I have a full container of leftover starter, I make a batch of these, and freeze them.

 The key to this meal is that you can use whatever fresh/frozen meat, beans, and/or veggies that you have lying around, and minimize or eliminate food waste.

 These master recipes can be used as a basis for whatever extra ingredients you have lying around to create interesting and unexpected food combinations.